-If in any year, regulated network companies' revenue is greater (over recovery) or lower (under recovery) than is allowed under the ED1 Price Control, the difference is carried forward and the subsequent prices the companies may charge are adjusted.
+If in any year, Distribution Network Operator (DNO) companies' revenue is greater (over recovery) or lower (under recovery) than is allowed under the RIIO-ED1 price control, the difference is carried forward and the subsequent prices the companies may charge are adjusted.
 Under the regulatory framework, distribution tariffs are set two years in advance which means the over/under recovery built into tariffs is a forecast and will differ from the actual outturn.
-Any difference is reflected in tariffs two years later meaning any difference in the 2021/22 forecast compared to actual will be fully unwound through revenue by 2026, making this is in essence a four-year cycle.
-The phasing of changes in tariffs and volumes between reporting periods has meant a £44.7m under-recovery in 2020/21 was replaced with a £8.5m over-recovery in 2021/22.
+The difference is reflected in future tariff years meaning any difference in the 2022/23 forecast compared to actual will be fully unwound through revenue by 2025/26.
+The phasing of changes in tariffs and volumes between reporting periods has meant a £8.5m over-recovery in 2021/22 was replaced with a £20.9m under-recovery in 2022/23, which is primarily due to lower than expected DUoS volumes as described above.